 When most people think of physical therapy, they expect exercise programs, ultrasounds and hot/cold packs.
-Although these modalities are useful, manual therapy can be more helpful for more musculoskeletal conditions.
-Manual therapy is a hands-on approach to physical therapy with the goal to relieve pain, increase range of motion (ROM), increase strength and improve circulation.
+Although these modalities are useful, manual physical therapy can be more helpful for more musculoskeletal conditions.
+Manual therapy is a hands-on physical therapy approach with the goal to relieve pain, increase range of motion (ROM), increase strength and improve circulation.
 Without the use of machines, physical therapists use the latest techniques to stretch, massage, strengthen and mobilize soft tissue and joints.
-At Therapydia, manual therapy is the backbone of our customized treatment plans.
+At Therapydia, manual physical therapy is the backbone of our customized treatment plans.

 Physical therapists are highly qualified when it comes to guiding your body’s recovery.
 Coordinating your path to pain free movement may involve a combination of hands-on physical therapy movements and high-tech equipment such as electrical stimulation and ultrasound therapy.
 Prime physical therapy treatment involves precise manual therapy techniques performed by a neuromuscular expert.
 Therapydia physical therapists are trained to treat and reduce pain quickly, but that’s only a temporary solution unless the root of the problem is addressed.
 Manual physical therapy should be the foundation of any injury treatment.
 It’s essential to find a physical therapy program that offers manual therapy as the backbone of your healing process.
 At Therapydia, every patient receives one-on-one hands on physical therapy in a one-on-one setting with a physical therapist.